Financial Aid Refunds

 If you receive financial aid in excess of your tuition and fees for a given term, a refund will be issued to you.
 Refunds of financial aid funds cannot be issued before the term begins.
 Your financial aid disbursement is based on your current enrollment and if you have completed all requirements to receive your financial aid.
 You may check your awards on your My OHIO Student Center.

 All excess credit that occurs on your account will be refunded to you by check or by direct deposit to your bank account.
 You can enroll in direct deposit on your My OHIO Student Center.
-Refunds by direct deposit are processed Monday through Friday during the first five weeks of the semester.
-After the fifth week of the semester, refunds by direct deposit are processed on Tuesdays and Thursdays.
+Refunds by direct deposit are processed Monday through Friday during the first three weeks of the semester.
+After the third week of the semester, refunds by direct deposit are processed on Tuesdays and Thursdays.
 Checks are mailed only on Fridays.

 Refunds of Parent PLUS Loan proceeds are mailed directly to the parent borrower at the address submitted from the Parent PLUS promissory note.
 Checks are mailed only on Fridays.